-As part of the MS/POR training, each student is required to register for Public Health P9165 Master's Essay-Patient Oriented Research, and complete a master's essay consisting of the construction of an NIH-style grant application.
-The student is supervised by a ProJect Sponsor from biostatistics and by a clinical mentor from the student's own field of expertise.
-At the end of the term, each student will submit a research grant proposal, followingNIH guidelines for applications.
+As part of the MS/POR training, each student is required to register for Public Health P9165 Master's Essay - Patient Oriented Research, and complete a master's essay consisting of the construction of an NIH-style grant application.
+The student is supervised by a Project Sponsor from biostatistics and by a clinical mentor from the student's own field of expertise.
+At the end of the term, each student will submit a research grant proposal, following NIH guidelines for applications.
 Each proposal will be reviewed by the program leaders, followed by a formal presentation to the TRANSFORM (Training And Nurturing Scholars FOr Research that is Multidisciplinary) Advisory Board.
-The completion, submission, and presentation of the research proposal fulfill the capstone requirement.
+The completion, submission, and presentation of the research proposal fulfill the practicum requirement.

-Required Co burses Points P6104 Introduction to Biostatistical Methods (CSRI) 3 P6400 Principles of Epidemiology (CSRI) 3 P8103 Colloquium on Patient Oriented Research (taken over four semesters) 2 P8120 Analysis of Categorical Data 3 P8182 Writing a Successful Grant Application (CSRI) 1 P8568 Decision Analysis for Clinical and Public Health Practices (CSRI) 2 P8750 Race and Health (CSRI) 1 P9165 Master's Essay - Patient Oriented Research 0 G4010 Responsible Conduct of Research and Related Policy Issues 1 M9780 Funding for Research Activities: Basic Issues in Obtaining Support 1 89260 Building Interdisciplinary Research Models (also N9260) 2 TOTAL POINTS FROM REQUIRED COURSES 19
+Required Courses P6104 Introduction to Biostatistical Methods (CSRI) 3 P6400 Principles of Epidemiology (CSRI) 3 P8103 Colloquium on Patient Oriented Research (taken over four semesters) 2 P8120 Analysis of Categorical Data 3 P8182 Writing a Successful Grant Application (CSRI) 1 P8568 Decision Analysis for Clinical and Public Health Practices (CSRI) 2 P8750 Race and Health (CSRI) 1 P9165 Master's Essay - Patient Oriented Research 0 G4010 Responsible Conduct of Research and Related Policy Issues 1 M9780 Funding for Research Activities: Basic Issues in Obtaining Support 1 89260 Building Interdisciplinary Research Models (also G9260 or N9260) 2 TOTAL POINTS FROM REQUIRED COURSES 19

 In addition to the 11 courses listed above, students are required to take at least two of the following courses of which at least one course has to be from the Biostatistics and Epidemiology list.
-Other courses related to precision medicine, statistical genetics, molecular biology mechanisms, data and computing, dissemination/implementation, biostatistics, or epidemiology may count towards fulfilling the selective requirement as long as they are approved in advance by the MS/POR Advisory Committee.

-Restricted electives (selectives) Points
+Restricted Points

-Precision M ledicine and Genetics
+Precision Medicine and Genetics Electives

 M7208 Precision Medicine 3

 P6385 Principles of Genetics and the Environment 3

 P8119 Adv Statistical & Computational Methods in Genetics & Genomics 3

 P8405 Genetics in Epidemiology 3

-Mechanism ns/Molecular Electives
+Mechanisms/Molecular Electives

 G4500 Cancer Biology 1 3

 G6003 Mechanisms in Human Disease I 4.5

 P8307 Molecular Epidemiology 3

 P8308 Molecular Toxicology 3

 P8312 Fundamentals of Toxicology 3

 P8319 Biological Markers of Chemical Exposure 3

-Data and Co omputing
+Data and Computing Electives

 G4001 Introduction to Computer Application in Health Care & Biomedicine 3

 P6110 Statistical Computing Using SAS 3